Skip to main content

 Arguments

 • cache_images: Whether to cache images in the file system.
-Defaults to True.
+Defaults to False.
 This is ignored if fast_load is True.

 • ignore_cols: Column/list of columns to be ignored from the data.
 Defaults to None.

 • iterable: Whether the data source is iterable.
 This is used to determine whether the data source can be used in a streaming context during a task.
-Defaults to False.
+Defaults to True.

 • modifiers: Dictionary used for modifying paths/ extensions in the dataframe.
 Defaults to None.